tldr-pages/tldr/pages/common/cloc.md

 `cloc --vcs git {{path/to/directory}}`

-- Count all the lines of code in a directory, displaying the results for each file instead of each language
+- Count all the lines of code in a directory, displaying the results for each file instead of each language:

 `cloc --by-file {{path/to/directory}}`